Rule Change: Completed

 - A retailer and DNSP may engage with a small or large customer to agree either a date range of five business days, or a specific date, for a planned interruption to occur.
 Where a person residing at the customer's premises requires life support equipment, the party arranging the planned interruption may only agree a specific date.
 If the customer does not agree to the timing, then the retailer or DNSP will need to provide a minimum of four business days' notice of the planned interruption to the customer.

-Some customers have experienced delays in receiving new meters.
-The Commission has received two rule change requests to address the adverse impacts on consumers as a result of issues related to metering installation timeframes:
+The AEMC received two rule change requests to address the adverse impacts on consumers as a result of metering installation delays:

-Both rule change requests are seeking changes to the National Electricity Rules (NER) and the National Electricity Retail Rules (NERR).
-As such, the AEMC has consolidated the rule change requests under the National Electricity Law and the National Electricity Retail Law.
-The two rule change requests are therefore being considered together.
+The rule change requests sought changes to the National Electricity Rules (NER) and the National Electricity Retail Rules (NERR).
+As such, the AEMC consolidated the rule change requests under the National Electricity Law and the National Electricity Retail Law.